raifismail/E-Commerce-Sales-Data-Improving-Sales-Through-Data-Insights/README.md

 # Conclusion

 This e-commerce case study provides actionable insights into regional sales distribution, product category performance, and seasonal trends.
 By implementing the recommendations, the e-commerce business can increase its total revenue, optimize marketing efforts, and grow underperforming regions.

+## Dataset

+The dataset used for this analysis is included in this repository.
+You can find it[here](https://github.com/raifismail/E-Commerce-Sales-Data-Improving-Sales-Through-Data-Insights/blob/abbf93eb1a06ffb7cecbf241e4e29cb1389726d4/E-Store%20Sales%20Data%20Improving%20Sales%20Through%20Data%20Insights.csv)